A fascinating visit through holy Pagodas, crowded markets and old colonial buildings in Yangon

 8. The Thirimingalar Market

-Located on the west edge of the city along Bayint Naung Rd, it’s one of the highlights of Yangon and provides some great photo opportunities.
+Located on the west edge of the city along Bayint Naung Rd, it’s one of Yangon’s highlights and provides some great photo opportunities.
 This is a market out of the touristic paths where you can live a real slice of local daily life.
-Trucks and lorries coming in and out filled with various fruits and vegetables and the hundreds of stalls selling any sort of food, dried and fresh fish, meat and chickens, fruit, vegetables and flowers make this market really unique and sure not to be missed.
+Trucks and lorries coming in and out filled with various fruits and vegetables and the hundreds of stalls selling any food, dried and fresh fish, meat and chickens, fruit, vegetables and flowers make this market really unique and sure not to be missed.

 9. Bogyoke Aung Sang Market

-Situated on the northern edge of downtown along Bogyoke Aung San Road, it is Yangon’s’s most famous place to shop.
+Situated on the northern edge of downtown along Bogyoke Aung San Road, Bogyoke Market is Yangon’s most famous place to shop.
 To be honest is nothing special, just a place for tourist inside a colonial-era building constructed in 1926, where you can find over two thousand shops and stalls selling clothing, handicrafts, jewellery, antiques and paintings and any kinds of souvenirs.
 Opening time: 10 am to 5 pm.

 10. Karaweik Hall & Kandawgyi Lake

 It is a large lake in Yangon downtown where you can relax surrounded by the green.
-On the southern end of the lake, there is a boardwalk (entrance fee 2,000 Kyat) and around the park, there are several open-air restaurants.
+There is a boardwalk on the southern end of the lake (entrance fee 2,000 Kyat), and around the park, there are several open-air restaurants.
 The Karaweik Hall, located in the south-east corner of Kandawgyi Lake, is a replica of a classically styled Royal barge that hosts a reception hall, a conference room, a buffet restaurant and a theatre.
-On the south-west corner you’ll find the Yangon Zoological Garden, where, in a green area, you can spot many animal species including elephant, rhino, hippo, zebra, crocodile and more.
+You’ll find the Yangon Zoological Garden on the southwest corner, where, in a green area, you can spot many animal species, including elephant, rhino, hippo, zebra, crocodile and more.